sdvdxl/influxdb.com/content/docs/v0.9/troubleshooting/frequently_encountered_issues.md

 <dt> [GitHub Issue #3367](https://github.com/influxdb/influxdb/issues/3367) </dt>

 ## Writing duplicate points
-In InfluxDB 0.9 a point is uniquely identified by the measurement name, full tag set (e.g. all tag keys and their values), and the nanosecond timestamp.
+In InfluxDB 0.9 a point is uniquely identified by the measurement name, full [tag set]()(../concepts/glossary.html#tag-set), and the nanosecond timestamp.
 If a point is submitted with an identical measurement, tag set, and timestamp it will silently overwrite the previous point.
-This is not a bug, it is the intended behavior.
+This is the intended behavior.

 For example,
-`cpu_load,hostname=server02,az=us_west value=24.5 1234567890000000` and
+<br>`cpu_load,hostname=server02,az=us_west value=24.5 1234567890000000` and
-`cpu_load,hostname=server02,az=us_west value=5.24 1234567890000000` are identical points.
+<br>`cpu_load,hostname=server02,az=us_west value=5.24 1234567890000000` are identical points.
 The last one written will overwrite the other.

 In order to store both points, simply introduce a uniqueness tag.

-`cpu_load,hostname=server02,az=us_west,uniq=1 value=24.5 1234567890000000` and
+<br>`cpu_load,hostname=server02,az=us_west,uniq=1 value=24.5 1234567890000000` and
-`cpu_load,hostname=server02,az=us_west,uniq=2 value=5.24 1234567890000000` are now unique points, and each will persist in the database.
+<br>`cpu_load,hostname=server02,az=us_west,uniq=2 value=5.24 1234567890000000` are now unique points, and each will persist in the database.

-Note that the field set has nothing to do with the uniqueness of a point.
+> **Note:**  The field set has nothing to do with the uniqueness of a point.
 These are still identical points and the last one written would be the only one to persist:

-`cpu_load,hostname=server02,az=us_west value=24.5 1234567890000000` and
+<br>`cpu_load,hostname=server02,az=us_west value=24.5 1234567890000000` and
-`cpu_load,hostname=server02,az=us_west loadavg=12.2 1234567890000000` are still identical points.
+<br>`cpu_load,hostname=server02,az=us_west loadavg=12.2 1234567890000000` are still identical points.
 The last one written will overwrite the other.

 ## Getting an unexpected error when sending data over the HTTP API